 Lambs lettuce - Grows outside the main season so an good alternative supply of leaves

 Rhubarb - I divided some crowns and planted them around the common areas in the allotments.
 Welcome in the spring.

 Gooseberry, blackcurrant, strawberry and raspberry.
 The common areas of the allotments are being filled with these.
 The blackcurrants provided the most fruit and we put a few kilos of these in the freezer.

 Here are some relevant links:

-Bruce Darrell’s Blog about growing vegetables in the same allotments
+Bruce Darrell’s Videos about growing vegetables in the same allotments

 allotment.org.uk online discussion forum in the UK.
 This one has a lot of information.

 Irish Gardeners online discussion forum about allotment growing in Ireland.

 Here are some photos of the allotment in the middle of the summer, 2011.